 Reputation: Biggest city in Dalmatia.

 411: The lesser-known historic port is a fantastic option if you’re not a fan of tourists.
 The marble streets are adorned with shops and restaurants that are far less expensive than Dubrovnik.
-The sunsets in Zadar are so beautiful that it even inspired Hitchcock who famously said Zadar has “the most beautiful sunset in the world” in 1964.
+The sunsets in Zadar are so beautiful that they even inspired Hitchcock, who famously said Zadar has “the most beautiful sunset in the world” in 1964.